seehat/kirby-minimap/README.md

 Once installed, the minimap will automatically appear on the right side of your Panel when editing content.
 The minimap has two states:

+1. **Collapsed**
-1. **Collapsed** - Shows only a thin vertical line with markers for each field
+   Shows only a thin vertical line with markers for each field.
+3. **Expanded**
-2. **Expanded** - Shows the full minimap with field names and block details
+   Shows the full minimap with field names and block details.

 You can toggle between these states by clicking the arrow button at the top of the minimap.